EssamWisam/cmp-docs/README.md

 The website is built with collaboration in mind.
 In particular, as a student part of the department, you are welcome to change any part of the content found within the website with zero web development coding prerequisites.

-✦ Modifying any existing page takes only modifying its corresponding markdown or json file.
-A page in the documentation is represented by json (which supports markdown in strings) only if contains a grid; otherwise, it's pure markdown.
+✦ Modifying any existing page takes only modifying its corresponding markdown or yaml file.
+A page in the documentation is represented by yaml (which also supports markdown in strings) only if it contains a grid of icons; otherwise, it's pure markdown.
 This all gets transpiled to html and css under the hood.

-✦ You can even modify the sidebar to include more sections and pages and guess what!
+✦ You can even modify the sidebar to include new sections and pages and guess what!
 The side bar is a single yaml file.

-**Hint I:** it takes approximately 2, 3 minutes to learn the structure of each of json and yaml respectively and another 5 minutes for markdown.
-These are textual formats any experienced developer should be used to.
+**Hint I:** It should only take you 10 minutes to get the hang of markdown or yaml syntax, assuming the unlikely coincidence that you don't know about them.

 **Hint II:** All files correpsonding to the website can be found inside "public/department".
 They follow the same hierarchy as the sidebar.

-To run for the first time, install `Node.js` then type at the terminal
+To run for the first time, install [Node.js](https://nodejs.org/en/download) then type at the terminal
 ```
 npm install
 ```